avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Wastewater.jpg
   :width: 350

+  Figure 3.
 Children playing in a waste water drainage area that was found to be contaminated with *V. cholerae*.
 Image credit: Amibola Aman-Oloniyo, Nigeria.

 Once ingested by a human host, the *V. cholerae* bacteria multiply in the human intestine.
-The bacteria attach to the epithelial cells of the intestine and release **cholera toxin**.
+The bacteria attach to the epithelial cells of the intestine and release **cholera toxin** (abbreviated as Ctx, CTX, or CT; Figure 4).
 Cholera toxin binds to the intestinal epithelial cell surface, and stimulates the cells to secrete ions and water into the intestinal lumen, resulting in acute watery diarrhoea.
 Cholera toxin is therefore the key **virulence factor** of *V. cholerae*.